 Cat Veterinary Clinics

 We know visiting a veterinary clinic with your cat can be stressful.
 Just getting your feline into a cage can be an adventure in itself.
 On top of this a car ride, barking dogs, and a new environment all contribute to the anxiety of your feline friend.
-Yet, a veterinarian specializing in felines can reduce anxiety.
+A veterinarian specializing in felines can reduce anxiety.

-A cat-only veterinarian office setting may reduce stress.
+A cat-only or cat friendly veterinarian office setting may reduce stress.
 Vets with specialized training in felines gear their offices and medical equipment to treat and diagnosis illnesses more commonly found in cats.
 This allows them to give the best care possible to felines and to be very knowledgeable about conditions unique to cats.

 When a Vet Visit is in Order